rust-lang/rfcs/text/2195-really-tagged-unions.md

 It's possible positioning the tag afterwards could be desirable to interoperate with a definition that is provided by a third party (hardware spec or some existing C library).
 However there are tons of other tag packing strategies that we also can't handle, so we'd probably want a more robust solution for those kinds of cases anyway.

 With the `repr(Int)` layout, this could potentially save space (for instance, with a variant like `A(u16, u8)`).
 However the benefits are relatively minimal compared to the increased complexity.
-If that complexity is desirable, it can be adressed with a future extension.
+If that complexity is desirable, it can be addressed with a future extension.